 Keystone Historical Museum in Keystone, South Dakota – Keystone was the long-time home of Carrie Ingalls, Laura Ingalls Wilder’s younger sister.
 The Keystone Historical Museum’s collection of memorabilia highlights Carrie’s career in the local newspaper.
 Find out more by visiting the website.

 Heritage Hill State Historic Park in Green Bay, Wisconsin – A trip to Heritage Hill is a great way to experience and learn about Northeastern Wisconsin’s rich heritage.
 Heritage Hill is a living history museum that provides an educational and interactive experience that encourages visitor awareness, understanding, and appreciation of its diverse regional history.
-Find out more by visiting the website, Facebook, or Twitter page.
+Find out more by visiting the website and Twitter page.

 Manitowoc County Historical Society in Manitowoc, Wisconsin – The Manitowoc County Historical Society is a 60-acre interpretive museum of living history.
 It features a Welcome Center with local history exhibits and the outdoor Pinecrest Historical Village – a collection of over 25 historic buildings with period furnishings from early settlers.
 Visit the blacksmith’s forge, take part in one-room school lessons, or look for your ancestor’s name in their archives.
 Find out more by visiting the website, Facebook, Instagram, and YouTube pages.

 Old World Wisconsin in Eagle, Wisconsin – Old World Wisconsin started in 1976 and has over 60 historic buildings on site.
 You’ll love to explore the historic 19th century and early 20th century farms.
 Find out more by visiting the website, Facebook page, Twitter, or Pinterest.